1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Frequently Asked Questions

-What are common symptoms of hemorrhoids?
+What are the common hemorrhoids symptoms?

-Can anal fissures heal on their own?
+Do anal fissures heal on their own?

-Any rectal bleeding should be evaluated, especially if it�s recurrent, associated with pain, or accompanied by changes in bowel habits.
+Any rectal bleeding should be evaluated, especially if it is recurring, painful, or accompanied by changes in bowel movements.

-What treatments are available for anal abscesses?
+What are the treatments for anal abscesses?

 How painful is rubber band ligation for hemorrhoids?